hugocore/ddd-skeleton-rails-api/README.md

 With these reasons in mind, I've decided to follow a *Domain-Driven Design*, where the following layers are stacked together:

-* API - Receives HTTP requests and passes down Command objects, that tell what commands the robot must execute, to the domain layer.
+* API - Controllers receive HTTP requests that validate parameters and pass down actions to services in the lower layer, i.e. domain layer, through DTOs.

 * Domain layer - This layer keeps the logic that applies to the underlying models, bounded in contexts about the many operations the system can do.
 Every